Ask Tes Institute: which qualifications do I need to become a teacher?

 Which qualifications do I need to be a teacher?
 Professional skills tests

-You will need to pass both the literacy and numeracy professional skills tests before you start teacher training and some teacher training provides require this before they can even offer you a place.
+Up until 1st April 2020 you will need to pass both the literacy and numeracy professional skills tests before you start teacher training and some teacher training provides require this before they can even offer you a place.

 The tests are pass or fail and can be booked once you have evidence showing that you’ve submitted your teacher training application.
-The first attempt is free and failing that, you are allowed two further tries before incurring a 24-month wait to re-sit.

 Which other skills are needed to be a teacher?

 Of course, qualifications are just one part of what is needed to become a teacher.
 You’ll have to have the personality and motivation as well as a few non-academic requirements which include: ensuring you are suitable for teaching, being physically fit and meeting safeguarding criteria, including having a full DBS.
 Whilst it’s not compulsory, you may also find it helpful to get some school experience.